 One previous study surrounding the 2014 Super Bowl in New Jersey concluded that more than 83.7 percent of the ads screened likely involved sex trafficking victims, including 5 percent who were minors.

-But the new study found that an annual Memorial Day weekend gathering in Myrtle Beach, South Carolina, topped the Super Bowl in terms of "exceedance" - the percentage increase from the number of sex-related personals ads expected on a historical basis vs. the number actually recorded surrounding the event.
+But last year's study suggested that an annual Memorial Day weekend gathering in Myrtle Beach, South Carolina, topped the Super Bowl in terms of "exceedance"— the percentage increase from the number of sex-related personals ads expected on a historical basis vs. the number actually recorded surrounding the event.
 It noted that similar significant increases in sex advertisements occurred at almost exactly the same time in prior years.

 There are two motorcycle festivals typically held in Myrtle Beach at the end of May.
 The first is the Harley-Davidson Motorcycle Rally and the other is the smaller Memorial Day BikeFest, informally known as "Black Bike Week."
 Both attract hundreds of thousands of bikers to the coastal town.